Stefaneco/Havira/README.md

 # Havira

+The idea behind the project was to explore clean architecture principles in android environment.
+Technologies used: Dagger hilt, Room, Navigation component.

 Havira has 3 main functionalities:

 -shopping list - products can be added manually or by selecting the recipe that you want to make.